-The conscious absence of all wrong feelings, de-Positive. sires, motives and ac-tions in the life-made Goodness. possible through grace-is a very blessed, desirable and wholesome moral condition.
+The conscious absence of all wrong feelings, desires, motives and ac-tions in the life-made possible through grace-is a very blessed, desirable and wholesome moral condition.
 One with which the majority of Christians would be well contented, but to which very few attain.
-Yet this experience, necessary and blessed as it is, is but the negative side of salvation, and does not fully satisfy the spiritually aspiring soul that longs intensely to be filled and blessed with that phase of positive goodness promised to those who "hunger and thirst after righteousness," and covet and movement, against some of their severest critics and strongest assailants.
-Anyone who is a reader of "The Standard Bearer", published by John J. Scruby of Dayton, O., or John M. Pike's "Way of Faith" of Columbia, S. C., will understand what we are referring to.
+Yet this experience, necessary and blessed as it is, is but the negative side of salvation, and does not fully satisfy the spiritually aspiring soul that longs intensely to be filled and blessed with that phase of positive goodness promised to those who "hunger and thirst after righteousness," and covet

-"A heart in every thought renewed,

-And full of love divine;
+"A heart in every thought renewed, And full of love divine;

-Perfect and right, and pure and good;

-A copy, Lord, of Thine."
+Perfect and right, and pure and good; A copy, Lord, of Thine."